arxiv-vanity/engrafo/README.md

 The integration tests use [Jest's](http://facebook.github.io/jest/) snapshotting feature.

 Each test renders a LaTeX file and ensures it matches a snapshot.
-If it does not match, Jest prints a pretty diff and gives us the option to automatically fix the test.
+If it does not match, Jest prints a pretty diff and gives you the option to automatically fix the test.

 First, write a test case describing in plain text what you are testing.
 For example, in `integration-tests/formatting.test.js`: